 Relationship Between Initial Margin, Maintenance Margin, Margin Call and Variation Margin

-Now that you have an overview of what margin is in futures trading, let's take a closer look at the different aspects of futures margin mentioned above.
+Now that you had an overview of what margin is in futures trading, lets take a closer look at the different aspects of futures margin mentioned above:

 Initial Margin Example: